Criminal record check

 Vulnerable sector check

 Getting proof of vulnerability check can enhance your chance of getting Handyconnect jobs if you are planning to work with children and the elderly.
-The job owner must make the request for a vulnerable sector check if the job meets the requirements of the Criminal Records Act.
+Our partners must make the request for a vulnerable sector check if the intended job meets the requirements of the Criminal Records Act.
 People who volunteer or have jobs where they are in positions of trust or authority over children or vulnerable persons can be asked to obtain a vulnerable sector check.
 To meet the legal requirements for a vulnerable sector check, the nature of the job – not the person – must cause the person to have authority over, or trust of, children or vulnerable persons.
 Children are defined as being anyone under the age of 18.
 Vulnerable persons are people who, because of their age, disability or other circumstance, are more vulnerable than others.